What is tocilizumab and how is it used?

 Because it’s a long-term treatment, it’s important to keep taking tocilizumab:

 - even if it doesn’t seem to be working at first

-- even when your symptoms improve (as this will help keep the disease under control).
+- even when your symptoms start to improve, as this will help keep your condition under control.

-- a cough, sore throat, blocked or runny nose
+- a cough or sore throat, blocked or runny nose

 - headaches or dizziness